it-novikov/Reminder/README.md

 # Reminder

-I use RemindersInteractor in AppModule to build Clean architecture.
+I used RemindersInteractor in the App module to try build Clean architecture.
 In fact, there is no need for it in this project, the repository is enough.